 - Eye protection designed for a smaller head size will be marked with the letter “H.”

-- Prescription lens will have the manufacturer’s logo.
+- Prescription lenses will have the manufacturer’s logo.

 Labeling and signage can alert employees when PPE is required, where to find it around a facility, and which eye hazards exist.
 DuraLabel industrial label and sign printers by Graphic Products can assist in developing visual communication that keeps employees safe.